Let’s talk about case study interviews.

 After you’ve thought about potential objections and any key notes you really want to focus on with your case study, you can put together your case study interview questions.

 We’ll discuss specific case study interview questions and templates a bit later on, but prepare these in advance.
-Ideally, do research on each individual case study subject in advance and try to ask questions that will be relevant to them.
+Ideally, research each individual case study subject in advance and try to ask questions that will be relevant to them.

 This is important- write your questions down, even if you’ll be having a phone call.
 Organize them with the natural progression you expect the call or conversation to take so you don’t lose your train of thought, and check back before the call is over to make sure you’ve asked everything you need to.